MinaSaad47/Vim-and-NeoVim/README.md

 * You want a fast editing way (Very Fast).
 * Extensible text editor.

-Personally, I use it because I accidentally got used to its movement mechanism.
+Personally, I use it because I accidentally got used to its movement mechanism ;).

 # VIM Modes
 There multiple modes in vim for dealing withe text.